bsandrow/hacks/Readme.txt

     threads and parses out all of the posted images in the threads.
 Spits out the image urls or downloads them (depending on the CLI options provided).

+tz - Timezone Displayer

+    Displays the timezone in a number of timezones.